 - Show caution when vaccinating.
 As your horse ages, its immune system struggles and can have adverse reactions to vaccines.
 If your horse has strong reactions to the vaccines, you may want to keep your horse away from other horses to reduce exposure to infections and diseases.

 - Deworm your horse regularly.
-You should give your horse a dewormer every 60 days and do the bi-annual treatment for tapeworm, depending on your area.
+You should give your horse a dewormer every 60 days and do the bi-annual treatment for tapeworms, depending on your area.

 - Check your horse’s teeth regularly.
 If you notice your horse has trouble chewing, it most likely is from dental problems.
 Get them to a vet for treatment.